 During her short tussle with Spider-Man when he broke her out of her bunker, she also manages to easily dodge all of his web-shots thanks to her Spider-Sense, which Peter describes as "Matrix/Bullet-Time good!"

 Silk's clear advantage over Spider-Man in terms of their powers would be in her webbing.
 Unlike Peter, who uses artificial web-fluid that he creates, Cindy is able to spin her own webs from her fingertips.
 Not only is she able to do this, but her webs' tips are barbed like a fishhook, which allows her to have a better hold on whatever she attaches her web-line onto.

 Silk is also able to spin various kinds of webs, two of which have been revealed so far.
 The first is her insulated web which is insulated from electrical current such as Electro's attacks.
 The second is her porous web, which seems to be an air-cushioned web that's strong enough to safely catch a crashing helicopter.

 Paradoxically to her speed her strength is not on par with Peter and is admittedly weaker in this regard.

 Cindy appears in as a classmate of Peter and a member of the decathlon team of the school.
 She is portrayed by Tiffany Espensen

 Marvel Avengers Alliance

-Silk is playable character in the game, and can be recruited by completing Special Operation 29: Aranea Ex Machina.
+Silk is a playable character in the game and can be recruited by completing Special Operation 29: Aranea Ex Machina.